-It’s not uncommon to get a scaly or crusty spot on your skin.
+It’s not uncommon to get a rough, scaly patch or crusty spot on your skin.
 Maybe you think it’s a scab, and you might even pick it off.
 But if it comes back, don’t ignore it.
 It could be something called actinic keratosis (or solar keratosis), which, untreated, could turn into skin cancer.
 Joshua Tournas, MD, a dermatologist with Banner Health, explained more about this skin condition.

 What is actinic keratosis (AK)?

 Actinic keratoses are precancerous areas or lesions on your skin.
 They usually appear in places where you’ve had a lot of sun exposure over time.
-Having them on the head, neck, hands or arms is very common.
+Having them on the head, neck, face, ears, hands or arms is very common.
 People who don’t realize their hair is thinning often develop them on their balding scalp.
 Women sometimes get them in their part or at the hairline if they pull their hair back and don’t wear a hat or apply sunscreen up to the hairline.
 You can get one, a few or many of them.

 What are the symptoms?